 Bachelor of Arts (B.A.)

 Barton’s English faculty are experienced professionals who believe in challenging and developing students.
 Many have received the Jefferson- Pilot Faculty Member of the Year Award, the highest award for teaching at the college.
-Jim Clark, our Writer in Residence, was recently named as the Jordan Chair of Southern Literature.

 By majoring in English, you’ll have opportunities for active participation in your learning in classes and in extracurricular activities.
 Our students have recently studied in London and China, and you’ll be able to follow your own interests through special internships and independent studies.
-In addition, you can choose to participate in one of the frequent travel courses to England, sponsored by the English and Theatre programs.
+In addition, you can choose to participate in one of the frequent travel courses to England, Ireland, Italy or Greece sponsored by the English and Theatre programs.

 The department has four scholarships for English majors: